1 - Getting Started

 LDAP Authentication of users via CDM-Server

 The CDM Servers embedded LDAPS ID-Provider can be used to authenticate users LDAP credentials agains the companies LDAP.
-LDAP group informations can also be connected to cdm server roles.
+LDAP group information can also be connected to cdm server roles.
 After this configuration in cdm server setup CDM users automatically are linked to roles matching the users group - role configuration.

 Here is a sample .env.idp file with the ldaps IdP configured: